 - 1-2 in the alt tag

 However, beware of keyword stuffing.
-Google has been known to penalize websites for stuffing too many keywords into all the places listed above.
+Google penalizes websites for stuffing too many keywords into all the places listed above.
 If your content is becoming less about the reader and more about keywords, it’s time to revise.
 Google’s goal is to provide clear and organized answers for the searcher, and if your website doesn’t have the searcher in mind, you’re less likely to rank well.
 The best way to boost your ranking, as you know by now, is by providing valuable content.

 5. 301 redirects